CANADA FX DEBT-C$ gets boost from oil, market rebound

 TORONTO, Nov 24 (Reuters) - The Canadian dollar was on track for its biggest one-day gain in nearly a month on Monday thanks to rising oil prices and a more optimistic tone in the market, which took the shine off the U.S. dollar's safe-haven status.

-Canadian bond prices were down across the curve as news that the U.S. government had stepped in to prevent the collapse of Citigroup (C.N: Quote), the world's largest banking group, prompted demand for recently beaten down equities.
+Canadian bond prices were down across the curve as news that the U.S. government had stepped in to prevent the collapse of Citigroup (C.N), the world's largest banking group, prompted demand for recently beaten down equities.

 At 12:35 p.m.
 (1735 GMT), the Canadian currency was at C$1.2312 to the U.S. dollar, or 81.22 U.S. cents, up from C$1.2772 to the U.S. dollar, or 78.30 U.S. cents, at Friday's close -- marking the biggest one-day rise since Oct.
 29.